ichiee/Thanks_Octocat/Rust/basic_1.md

 from bottom - stack
-a bit like c stuck computation. iyt stick from bottom, so since it is immutable you can just stuck any variable and function from bottom, then it will pop when you use it so it will no need to delete the allocated memory.
+a bit like c stuck computation. it stucks from the bottom, so since it is immutable you can just stuck any variable and function from the bottom, then it will pop when you use it so it will no need to delete the allocated memory.

 #### heap